Home Element Metal Sodium

 At 25 °C water reacts with lithium slowly, sodium reacts vigorously, potassium reacts with flame, and rubidium and cesium react with the explosion.
 It burns with air or oxygen to give Na2O2.
 Sodium reacts with carbon to form acetylides Na2C2.
 It forms a series of crystalline solid salts with different types of anions that are soluble in water.

-Sodium hydride
+Sodium Hydride

 Uses of Sodium

 • More than half of the sodium produced every year is used for the production of Na/Pb alloy in the manufacture of lead tetraethyl (an antiknock compound).
-The production and manufacture of lead tetraethyl are likely to be decreased due to environmental pollution or lead posing.
+The production and manufacture of lead tetraethyl are likely to be decreased due to environmental pollution or lead poisoning.

 • It is used as a reducing agent in the extraction of titanium and zirconium.